Australian National Travel Association

 The Australian National Travel Association (1929–2001) was a semi-government industry organisation which promoted tourism and travel in Australia.

 Establishment

 The Australian National Travel Association was formed in 1929 at the onset of the Great Depression by Sir Charles Lloyd Jones, merchant and patron of the arts, who became director of its board of management.
-Most states had already, or soon had, tourist bureaux though their budgets were insufficient.
+Most states had already, or soon had, tourist bureau though their budgets were insufficient.
 Prime Minister Stanley Bruce announced the formation of the national organisation on Wednesday 1 May 1929, allocating £100,000, obtained mostly from tourist industries for Australian overseas publicity.